 Each potential volunteer will be required to:

 - Take advantage of opportunities to develop and grow their skills as a volunteer

 - Complete a Criminal Records Check (based on volunteer activity)

 Dartmouth Learning Network will:

 - Provide each volunteer with a meaningful volunteer assignment that reflects their skills, interests, needs, and background.

 - Provide a clearly written position description for each volunteer assignment

-- Provide follow-up, feedback, and recognition to each volunteer regarding their assignment
+- Provide follow-up, feedback, and support to each volunteer regarding their assignment

-Training sessions occur in the spring and fall; call to find out when the next session will be held.
-Please note this is a professional development workshop, there is no cost for you to attend all we ask is that you make a six to twelve month commitment to helping an adult learner reach their learning goals.
+There is no cost to you for these learning opportunities.
+All we ask is that you make a six to twelve-month commitment to help an adult learner reach their learning goals.